ORNL/PETINA/README.md

 [![Downloads](https://static.pepy.tech/badge/petina)](https://pepy.tech/project/petina)

 **PETINA** is a general-purpose Python library for Differential Privacy (DP), designed for flexibility, modularity, and extensibility across a wide range of ML and data processing pipelines.
 It supports both numerical and categorical data, with tools for supervised and unsupervised tasks.
+## TODO:
+- [ ] Gaussian in PETINA has gamma which is sensitive in smart noise
+- [ ] Dynamic sketching
+- [ ] Add 3 MA from Opals
+- [ ] Also in the dynamic sketching there is example for gaussian but more important there is something called noise_multiplicator have that in the code
+- [ ] Opacus also has the noise mutiplicator.
+Ah another thing we should have an example that compares PETINA and Opacus.
+So, same input values and compare the results.
+- [ ] Noise multiplier will need to get the epsilon value
 ##  Features

 PETINA includes state-of-the-art tools for: